saipavanc/scqubits-doc/docs/source/guide/qubits/transmon.rst

    transmon = scqubits.Transmon.create()

-This functionality is enabled if the ``ipywidgets`` package is installed, and displays GUI forms prompting for the entry of the required parameters.
+This functionality is enabled if the :obj:`ipywidgets` package is installed, and displays GUI forms prompting for the entry of the required parameters.

 Calculational methods related to Hamiltonian and energy spectra